 As the the tape continues, we get deeper and deeper into his artistic mind, and you can’t help but like what you see.

 From the Prelude to the outro, he makes it very clear:

 Shon Eleazor is extremely talented.

 Shon Eleazor: Major Talent

 All things considered, Lucid Dreamers, is a 12-song display of tactful wordplay and skill.
 Usually, the beats behind him are airy and almost psychedelic.
 He leans on producers like Ray Benton and Yonder to mix his vocals to a crisp, and lets the music take us for a ride.
 Songs like “Live Free” are a perfect example:

 It’s more than just music for him — it’s an art.

 Shon Eleazor makes the kind of music that makes you question why he hasn’t popped up on your apple music playlist.
 It’s so soulful.
 It’s so authentic.
 It’s so amazing.
 His best work is reminiscent of legendary hip-hop artists like J. Cole and Kendrick Lamar.
-But at times, he finds his own crown in his underground sound.
+But at times, he forges a crown of is own within his underground sound.